cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 ```

-In this datacard, the signal is parameterized in terms of the hypothesized mass (`MH`).
-Combine will use this variable, instead of creating its own, which will be interpreted as the value for `-m`.
-For this reason, we should add the option `-m 30` (or something else within the observable range) when running combine.
+In this datacard, the signal is parameterized in terms of the hypothesized mass (`MH`). <sub><sup>COMBINE</sup></sub> will use this variable, instead of creating its own, which will be interpreted as the value for `-m`.
+For this reason, we should add the option `-m 30` (or something else within the observable range) when running <sub><sup>COMBINE</sup></sub>.
 You will also see there is a variable named `bkg_norm`.
 This is used to normalize the background rate (see the section on [Rate parameters](#rate-parameters) below for details).

 !!! warning
-    Combine will not accept RooExtendedPdfs as input.
+    <sub><sup>COMBINE</sup></sub> will not accept RooExtendedPdfs as input.
 This is to alleviate a bug that lead to improper treatment of the normalization when using multiple RooExtendedPdfs to describe a single process.
 You should instead use RooAbsPdfs and provide the rate as a separate object (see the [Rate parameters](#rate-parameters) section).

 The part of the datacard related to the systematics can include lines with the syntax